 - Restriction of NSFW Content

-Age verification has been quite common as a policy already implemented by many state governments.
+Age verification has a common policy already implemented by many state governments.
 Traditional methods, like self-reporting birth dates, are easily bypassable.
 AI facial recognition gives a stronger option, as biometric data must be analyzed to confirm a user’s age.
 However, there are still questions for its reliability, whether makeup could bypass the recognition software or if individuals with youthful faces might be misclassified and locked out.
 Many critics argue that this kind of technology creates many privacy concerns.
 Nonetheless, many proponents point out methods like edge computing, where data is processed locally, or encryption to protect stored data.
 After all, this form of authentication ensures that platforms enforce under-18 policies successfully, keeping young users from creating accounts that let them view restricted content.

-State policy efforts to protect our children from excess exposure and subsequent mental health issues have only recently come to fruition to regulate social media for minors.
+State policy efforts to protect our children from excess exposure and subsequent mental health issues have recently come to fruition to regulate social media for minors.
 No policy is ever perfect.
 However, the inclusion of AI for age verification, required screen time, and restricted exposure is easily translatable from an already existing policy to ensure less excess use and hazard potential.
-Thus, such policies take the current trajectory of development and place it in line with something better and healthier for these children’s digital reality by recognizing their innocence and psychological realities.
+Thus, such policies take the current trajectory of development and place it in line with something better and healthier for children’s digital reality by recognizing their innocence and psychological realities.
 However, such policies need practical implementation, collaboration with social media companies, and continual national and international discourse.
 Ultimately, such policies depend upon a cultural shift that cares more about young users than the potential profit that big tech could amass.
 It’s a moral obligation, beyond policy-driven incentives, to lobby for this cause for young minds and lost innocence.